daleonpz/Research-Project/chapter2.md

 \end{equation}

 The camera intrinsic matrix $\mathbf{A}$ contains information about the internal parameters of the camera: focal length, image sensor format and principal point or image center.
+This matrix is the output of the calibration process.
 The coordinates of the principal point is described by  $(x_0, y_0)$, $\alpha_{x}$ and $\alpha_{y}$ represent the focal length in terms of pixels on the axis $x$ and $y$, and $\gamma$ is the skew of the image.